-Daily life brought me to Kawagoe today, right by the Shingashi River.
+Daily life brought me to Kawagoe, also known as Little Edo or Koedo, today.
 As I turned the corner to the street that runs along the river by Hikawa Shrine, I could see straight away that the cherry blossoms have opened.
 There are a few trees that are quite far along, but most of the trees still only have a handful of open blooms.
-The tree right by the North side of the bridge is always one of the first to bloom.
 Thankfully, after I’d finished up with my errands, I had time for a walk along the river with my youngest daughter.
 At the end of the stretch of cherry blossoms, we headed up a side street looking for somewhere for a treat.
 I remembered seeing something about a relatively new cafe with traditional ‘purin’, a Japanese dessert translated as pudding, but its more like caramel creme.
 My daughter is a big fan of this dessert, so we headed there – Little Edo Coffee (or LEC) – for refreshments.

 I’m on the fence about LEC Coffee.
 I didn’t dislike it, but I didn’t really love it either.
 It is convenient.
 Especially for anyone visiting Kawagoe to see the cherry blossoms on Shingashi River.
 Particularly if like us, you are limiting yourself to eating / drinking outdoors.
 It is expensive, but considering the area it is in I suppose that can’t be avoided.